-With the help of a skilled Santa Barbara traffic ticket lawyer, it may be possible to beat your traffic ticket in court and avoid accumulating points on your driving record.
+With the help of a skilled Santa Barbara misdemeanor traffic ticket lawyer, it may be possible to beat your traffic ticket in court and avoid accumulating points on your driving record.
 Please note that we do not handle speeding tickets.

 - Driving without a license: When a driver operates a motor vehicle without a valid driver’s license, he is in violation of California law and may face long-term repercussions.
 There are many reasons a person may not have a valid driver’s license; one of the most common being that a person did not pass the state driver’s exam.

 - Reckless driving: A person may face a reckless driving charge if they are caught driving a vehicle upon a road or highway in a willful or wanton disregard for the safety of other drivers, pedestrians, or property.

 - Driving with a suspended license: If a driver knowingly drives a vehicle with a suspended license in California, they may be charged with a misdemeanor.
 There are many different reasons a license may be suspended but in most cases the license suspension will not be escalated to a revocation unless they are a repeat offender.